jubu1989/baolaboratory.com/wordpress/wp-content/plugins/mystickymenu/readme.txt

 * Show the call-to-action button in your top notification bar on desktop/mobile
 * Redirect your visitors to another URL on-click

-= WHAT DO YOU GET IN THE PRO PLAN =
+= WITH MY STICKY MENU YOU CAN: =
+* Show sticky header on scroll down/up
+* Fade or slide effect
-* Disable floating menu on Desktop/Mobile
+* Disable at small screen
-* Disable floating menu on scroll down
+* Choose when to make visible on scroll
+* Change the font color when the menu is sticky
+* Change the background color
+* Change the opacity
+* Change the sticky transition time
-* Add CSS style to the floating header
+* Define the z-index of the sticky header
-* Disable/enable floating header on specific pages

-But wait, there's more 😉
+* Set an entrance effect for your sticky menu

 = Welcome Bar Pro Features =
 * Multi Welcome Bar - Create a separate notification bar for different pages based on page targeting rules (E.g. seperate notification bar for different languages, different product categories and much more)